odoocker/odoocker/README.md

 6. Set `Staging` environment
 7. Set `Production` environment

----
+## Final Note
 This project is based on the [Official Odoo Docker](https://hub.docker.com/_/odoo/) image.
+We've strived to ensure a seamless integration with the original Docker setup while making necessary customizations to suit our requirements.
+We encourage contributors and users to frequently refer to the official documentation for foundational concepts and updates.
+Thank you for your continued support and trust in our project."